 |A book on how to identify and find|

 diamondiferous host rocks by its readers

 Today, the “Golden State”, home of the “Forty-niners”, divorced its heritage and chose bankruptcy over mining.
 Not a bright thing to do, but California’s politicians have never been accused of being smart.
 Not only that, California no longer allows people to use hobby dredges to dig for gold, even though the state was built on gold mining.
-Hobby dredges are essentially harmless, but Uncle Al and his followers find if anyone makes money besides them, then this is wrong.
+Hobby dredges are essentially harmless - and in some cases, they stir up food for fish.

 One of more than a hundred field trips led by the author to

 teach the public how to prospect for gold, diamonds and